Besadny Anadromous Fisheries Facility Report

 In addition, you can read the latest fishing report on our Lake Michigan Outdoor Report page.

 Besadny Anadromous Fisheries Facility

 History of the seeforellen strain in Wisconsin: The first seeforellen brown trout were stocked in Wisconsin in 1991.
-WDNR obtained eggs from New York in late 1989-early 1990.
+The DNR obtained eggs from New York from late 1989 to early 1990.
 The goal was to promote an extended trophy fishery, as seeforellen tend to live a year or two longer and spawn a month or two later in the fall compared to domestic strains of brown trout.
 The current Wisconsin state record brown trout for outlying waters is a 41 lb.
-8 ounce seeforellen that was caught in southern Lake Michigan near Racine in 2010 by Roger Hellen.
+8-ounce seeforellen that was caught in southern Lake Michigan near Racine in 2010 by Roger Hellen.

-The hill pond has been in use since 2010, while a newly renovated road pond produced its first Musky in 2015.
-The renovation of the road pond was achieved through the generous donations of many Musky clubs and the cooperation of DNR and Kewaunee County.
-These ponds will continue to raise Musky for stocking into Green Bay until either a peer-reviewed disinfection protocol is developed allowing fish to be safely moved from the Fox River to Wild Rose Hatchery or the inland brood lakes produce disease-free eggs in sufficient numbers needed to support the program.
+The hill pond has been in use since 2010, while a newly renovated road pond produced its first musky in 2015.
+The renovation of the road pond was achieved through the generous donations of many musky clubs and the cooperation of the DNR and Kewaunee County.
+These ponds will continue to raise musky for stocking into Green Bay until either a peer-reviewed disinfection protocol is developed allowing fish to be safely moved from the Fox River to Wild Rose Hatchery or the inland brood lakes produce disease-free eggs in sufficient numbers needed to support the program.

-Besadny Anadromous Fisheries Facility Report for November 4, 2020.
+Nov.
+3, 2021 Besadny Anadromous Fisheries Facility Report

 |Rainbow Trout||Chinook Salmon||Coho Salmon||Brown Trout|